NCSD District Logo

 Immunization Documentation Requirements

-Prior to a child entering or attending the Novi Community School District, parents or guardians are required to produce documentation confirming their child has received all required immunizations, or in the alternative, their child has received at least one dose of each required immunization and is awaiting receipt of subsequent doses to be administered at appropriate intervals.
-There are also provisions to waive vaccines under certain circumstances.
 If you have a kindergarten student, a seventh grade student, or are enrolling a student who is new to the school district, you must present immunization documentation to your school at the time you register that student or not later than the first day of school.

 Immunization Requirements for Child Care and Preschool